Exotic hadrons associated with $b$-quark: Introduction

-Our contemporary understanding of the spectrum of hadrons, their properties and classification and naming scheme originates from the quark model suggested by Gell-Mann, Ne'eman, and Zweig in the early 1960s~\cite{Gell-Mann:1961omu,Neeman:1961jhl,Gell-Mann:1964ewy,Zweig:1964ruk}.
-All hadrons observed experimentally by that time could be classified according to the irreducible representations of the SU(3) group for the three light quark flavors ($u$, $d$, and $s$) known at that time.
+Our contemporary understanding of the hadron spectrum, its classification, and the associated naming scheme is rooted in the flavor classification framework, obtained by extending the isospin symmetry to the unitary group SU(3), which was independently proposed by Gell-Mann \cite{Gell-Mann:1961omu} and Ne'eman \cite{Neeman:1961jhl} in 1961.
+In 1964, this framework received a microscopic interpretation through the quark model proposed by Gell-Mann \cite{Gell-Mann:1964ewy} and Zweig \cite{Zweig:1964ruk}.
 The quark--antiquark mesons and three-quark baryons, since then regarded as ordinary hadrons, were argued to fill the corresponding SU(3) multiplets according to the reductions \be 3\otimes \bar{3}=1\oplus 8,\quad 3\otimes 3\otimes 3=1\oplus 8 \oplus 8\oplus 10 \ee of the flavor wave functions into irreducible representations for mesons and baryons, respectively.
+Within this picture, all hadrons known at the time could be understood in terms of the three light quark flavors, namely $u$, $d$, and $s$.
 One of the natural outcomes of the proposed scheme --- the relations between the masses of such hadrons (the so-called Gell-Mann--Okubo mass formulas) \cite{Gell-Mann:1961omu,Okubo:1961jc} --- is fulfilled to a high precision, and missing states came as predictions of the model that could be verified experimentally.
 Since then, the quark model developed from a symmetry-based classification scheme for hadronic states to a powerful theoretical method that allows one not only to predict the existence of a new meson or baryon but also to calculate its mass and partial decay probabilities, estimate its total width, and so on.
 Today, not only is the number of quark models used in the literature on hadronic physics enormous, but there is also a wide variety of these models, ranging from the simplest constituent potential models to more sophisticated ones based on quantum field theory and using nonlocal potentials and quasi-potentials, among others.
 Since any quark model operates with quarks and describes their motion inside of a hadron, the relevant quantum numbers to be used as building blocks are the spins of the quarks and antiquarks as well as their relative angular momenta that finally sum to the total spin of the hadron.
 Thus, the classification scheme for hadrons, inspired by the quark model and used in high-energy physics for more than half a century, was based on these quantum numbers and consisted in assigning each meson or baryon a specific letter (Greek or Latin) according to its quantum numbers $J^{PC}$.
 For instance, light unflavored isospin-1 quark--antiquark mesons composed of the $u$ and $d$ quarks are conventionally tagged as $\pi$'s (pseudoscalars), $a_0$'s (scalars), $\rho$'s (vectors), and so on.
 As soon as the scheme is extended to the $s$ quark, unflavored isospin-0 $\eta$'s (pseudoscalars), $f_0$'s (scalars), $\phi$'s (vectors), and so on are included.